Skip to content

 Event Structure

-When to Use EventManager Events
+When to Use EventManager

-• You are sending structured data between components.
+• You need structured data delivery

-Example: Posting an Event with Payload
+Example: Posting an Event

 Event evt;